Cana Island Restoration Project

 The Cana Island Restoration Project is an on-going process of restoring Cana Island Lighthouse to ensure she stands tall for generations to come.

-In 2009, the Door County Maritime Museum, Door County Parks Department, and the Historic Structures Report project team identified basic flaws in the current buildings that hindered access by the public, limited interpretation , and caused general degrading of the building infrastructure over time that will, if left unaddressed, result in the loss of historic integrity.
+In 2009, the Museum, Door County Parks Department, and a Historic Structures Report project team identified basic flaws in the buildings that hindered access by the public and limited interpretation.
+A four-phase action plan was laid out to preserve and protect Cana Island for future generations, and add to the island facilities.

 Phase 1 of the Restoration Project has been completed and included new restroom facilities and a maintenance building; a parking lot; repair to the copper roof; repainting of the tower; repaired masonry on the tower and keeper’s house; restoration of windows and doors; and many other updates.

 Phase 2 was completed in 2017 and included restoring the out buildings including the oil house, privy and barn.

 Phase 4 is scheduled to start after Phase 3 fundraising and construction are complete.
-Phase 4 will restore the interior of the keeper’s house ($1,000,000).
+Phase 4 will restore the interior of the keeper’s quarters ($1,000,000).

-Your help and donations have made great improvements in preserving Cana Island Lighthouse for generations to come.
+Your contribution will help make great improvements in preserving the Cana Island Lighthouse for generations to come.

 What We Have Accomplished So Far…